yzziizzy/gpuedit/DEVELOPMENT.md

 * Need warnings and protection against overrunning the persistent gpu vertex buffers
 * GUIManager hit test needs to sort hits by z
 * Tabbing between edit boxes in the Replace tray causes the buffer to jump to the top.
+* Undo breaks with CollapseWhitespace after deleting a selected word.

 == Low Priority ==
 * Built-in terminal